-Information about the School of Design may also be obtained via the World Wide Web at http:// aspin.asu.edu/provider/caed/ caedhome.html or by sending electronic mail to robert.lee.wolf@asu.edu.
+Information about the School of Design may also be obtained via the Web address provided or by sending electronic mail to robert.lee.wolf@asu.edu.

 The School of Design educates designers for a professional world that needs informed and developed talent.
 The curricula emphasize preparation in building bridges between the academic world and the professions.
-The faculty believe that the designers have a responsibility to the public and the communities they serve; the student learns not only the history and theory of the professions and their practical application, but an understanding of systems, functions, scientific, and technical data related to public welfare, safety, and human factors.
+The faculty believe that designers have a responsibility to the public and the communities they serve.
+The student learns not only the history and theory of the professions and their practical application, but an understanding of systems, functions, scientific, and technical data related to public welfare, safety, and human factors.
 Students integrate aesthetic values into the products and spaces they design and consider the aspirations of the world in which they live.
 The goal is to create the best design curricula possible and to develop technically accomplished and conceptually sophisticated graduates who continue to evolve as practicing professionals.
 With the help of an international network and a faculty of active design professionals, the aim is to educate creative individuals who will achieve a comprehensive understanding of both products and interiors as related to the different cultures in which they exist.